Treatment

 These were the main reasons why most patients had to settle for living with dark circles under the eyes, giving them a chronically tired appearance.
 Recent advancements in minimally invasive aesthetic procedures have made it possible to significantly reduce dark under-eye circles caused by the tear trough deformity.

 As stated by Dr. Michele Farber of Schweiger Dermatology Group, “Under-eye fillers are a very common solution.
 Anyone with dark circles, hollowing, or a chronically tired look will benefit from careful plumping with under-eye fillers.”
 Hyaluronic acid, also called hyaluronan, is a naturally occurring substance in the skin, connective tissues and the eyes.
 Identified by its clear and gooey appearance, it retains water in the tissues to keep them well lubricated and moist.
 It also has multiple skin benefits, like rejuvenating dry skin and reducing fine lines and wrinkles.
-As an under-eye filler, Hyaluronic acid is injected in the targeted area.
-This accelerates the formation of thicker fat pads under the skin, giving a well-rested and brighter appearance.

 Although many other inject able substances may be used as under-eye filler, Hyaluronic acid has an edge over others since it works in the body’s natural processes.
 It blends into the surrounding area and creates a natural effect under the eyes.